 Famitsu Gamers (2017)

-The fiery and competitive performances in Super Bomberman R and Mario Bros game led a whole lot of laughter not only from the hosts, guest, staff as well as the viewers.
+The fiery and competitive performances in Super Bomberman R and Mario Bros game led to a whole lot of laughter not only from the hosts, guest, staff as well as viewers.

 There are episodes that focus on a particular seiyuu and others on the duo.
 When working together, Masuda teases Hatanaka at any given opportunity but when alone, he often becomes everyone’s laughing topic – i.e the paper plane episode.